TronFortyTwo/Tux-in-Space/type.typ

 			NAME: Earth analog
 			DESCRIPTION: An Earth analog is a terrestrial planet much similar to the Earth
 			PARENT: Terrestrial planet

-			NAME: Lava planet
-			DESCRIPTION: A lava planet is a type of terrestrial planet with the surface completely covered by lava
-			PARENT: Terrestrial planet

 			NAME: Super Earth
 			DESCRIPTION: A super Earth is a terrestrial planet massive two to five Earth masses, more massive terrestrial planet are called Mega Earth
 			MASS MAX: 29.863e21